i-Vertix/i-vertix-documentation/asset-management_versioned_docs/version-10/modules/configuration/authentication/ldap.md

 ### Groups

-Allows you to configure the method for retreiving groups from the LDAP directory.
+Allows you to configure the method for retrieving groups from the LDAP directory.

 ![Confiuguration of LDAP groups](../../../assets/modules/configuration/authentication/images/ldap-groups.png)